 The causes of their deaths are unclear, but all undeniably lived far shorter and lower quality lives than they would have in the wild with the rest of their pod.

-Ku was known to exhibit aggression towards trainers, particularly after she was transferred to Port of Nagoya Aquarium.
-One visitor caught an incident on video, where she lunged towards a trainer during a performance.
-Aggression towards trainers and other mammals is not common in captive whales and dolphins.
+Ku was known to exhibit aggression towards humans.
+The former Taiji Whale Museum employee was bitten by Ku and still bears a scar from the incident; this employee had feared for his life.
+Then, after she was transferred to the Port of Nagoya Aquarium, a visitor caught another incident on video, where she lunged towards a trainer during a performance.
+Aggression towards trainers and tank mates is not uncommon in captive whales and dolphins.

 Ku died of heart failure one year later in September of 2008.